CX & Design

 The basic equipment you need for a workshop is very simple!

 Although User Workshops can include the same over-arching game objectives as the Stakeholder Workshops, there are a few differences to consider:

-- Preparation – I find that workshop outcomes are optimized if time is taken in the selection and profiling of users beforehand, to ensure you have the right representation present.
+- Preparation – I find that workshop outcomes are optimised if time is taken in the selection and profiling of users beforehand, to ensure you have the right representation present.

-- Profiling – ensure that you either use diverse groups or run separate sessions of grouped profiles, otherwise, it may be hard to prioritize and analyze findings.
+- Profiling – ensure that you either use diverse groups, or run separate sessions of grouped profiles, otherwise it may be hard to prioritise and analyse findings.